DraftKings to buy Bleacher Report?

 “The online sports betting industry is in a hyper-growth stage, and acquiring media assets to improve one’s lead generation strategy can be a competitive advantage,” he stated.
 “Penn’s acquisition of a stake of Barstool Sports was similar in many ways.
 It’s all about building a 'Top of funnel’ to onboard new users.”

 What Makes Bleacher Report so Attractive?

 AT&T is currently committed to selling $10 billion in assets this year, but it is not yet sure if Bleacher Report can create a compelling price tag.
-DraftKings looks to be fully invested in taking over the company to immediately increase their media outlets and spark the corporations growth.About / Advertising Disclosure
+DraftKings looks to be fully invested in taking over the company to immediately increase its media outlets and spark the corporation's growth.About / Advertising Disclosure